Testing Mobile Internet Speeds

 You should only report speeds to these crowdsourced resources using your baseline readings - unenhanced - without boosters & antennas.
 That's the data these apps are looking to record, so that other users know what to expect.
 Remember, not everyone travels with boosters and antennas.

-Run the app on your phone, tablet or computer.
+Run the speed testing app or website on your phone, tablet or computer.

-If you are testing the signal enhancement and performance of a mobile hotspot or cellular embedded router (not the phone's cellular connection itself), then connect via Wi-Fi directly to that source from your testing device.
+If you are testing performance of a mobile hotspot or cellular embedded router (not the phone's cellular connection itself), then connect directly to that source from your testing device over Wi-Fi, USB cable, ethernet or bluetooth.

-Do keep in mind that the distance between your device and the Wi-Fi source can have an impact on speeds too - so keep this consistent during your testing.
+Do keep in mind that the distance between your device and a wireless signal can have an impact on speeds too, as can local Wi-Fi congestion - so keep this consistent during your testing.

 Understanding Speed Testing Results